Elias Díaz Player Props: Rockies vs. Giants

-Elias Diaz -- with an on-base percentage of .206 in his past 10 games, 125 points lower than his season-long percentage -- will be in action for the Colorado Rockies against the San Francisco Giants, with Ross Stripling on the mound, on July 7 at 10:15 PM ET.
+Elias Diaz -- with a slugging percentage of .182 in his past 10 games (including zero homers) -- will be in action for the Colorado Rockies versus the San Francisco Giants, with Ryan Walker on the mound, on July 8 at 4:05 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Astros.
+In his most recent game he had a one-hit showing (1-for-4) against the Giants.

 Elias Díaz Game Info & Props vs. the Giants